House of Jülich: History

 The members of the House were counts of Jülich, until Wiliam V supported Emperor Charles IV, who in turn rewarded William V by elevating him as duke of Jülich.
 William V had two sons, William II and Gerhard VI.

 William II duke of Jülich married to Maria, daughter and successor of duke of Guelders (nederlands: Gerle, deutsch: Gueldern), thus he became jure auxoris duke of Guelders.
 He had three children, William, Reinald IV and Johanna.
 Both his sons died childless, so the duchy of Guelders passed to Johanna's grandson Arnold of the House of Egmond.

-Gerhard VI married to Margaret of Ravensberg and Berg, who had inherit the county of Ravensberg from her father and the county of Berg from her mother.
+Gerhard VI married to Margaret of Ravensberg and Berg, who had inherited the county of Ravensberg from her father and the county of Berg from her mother.
 Thus Gerhard VI became jure auxoris count of Berg and Ravensberg.
 His son William VII count of Berg elevated from Emperor Wenceslaus to duke of Berg.
-The grandson of William VII, Gerhard VII, inherit the doucy of Jülich from Reinhard IV and the duchy of Berg from his uncle Adolf.
+The grandson of William VII, Gerhard VII, inherit the duchy of Jülich from Reinhard IV and the duchy of Berg from his uncle Adolf.
 His son William IV was duke of Jülich-Berg, but had no sons, thus succeeded by his daughter Maria with her husband John III duke of Cleves, of the House of La Mark.